Board of Directors

 Chair

 Mary-Kathryn Boler, CFRE has 30 years’ experience in education and economic development program creation and funding.
-In Corporate and Foundation Relations at Kennesaw State University, she establishes and stewards philanthropic partnerships with business and nonprofit leaders throughout Georgia to support KSU's academic and community initiatives.
+She currently serves as Chief Development Officer at Communities in Schools Atlanta.
 She also shares her development expertise with other nonprofits as a grant writing instructor at the Georgia Center for Nonprofits.

 Prior to joining KSU Mary-Kathryn was the Senior Director of Development for TAG Education Collaborative, where she brought hands-on STEM (science, technology, engineering, and mathematics) education initiatives to students in grades K-12.
 Earlier in her career Mary-Kathryn was the chief executive officer of Catapult Strategic Consulting, where she increased the success and sustainability of over 500 entrepreneurial businesses and nonprofit organizations.
 Mary-Kathryn also has extensive experience developing entrepreneurial programs, such as technology business incubators and small business loan funds, for economic development authorities throughout the country.